Airbnb reports huge loss in first time out as public company - WTMJ

 The company is counting on adding hosts.
 It believes that people who book long-term rentals will also turn to Airbnb to rent their empty homes.

-For all of 2020, Airbnb lost nearly $4.6 billion including the charge for stock-based compensation.
+For all of 2020, Airbnb lost nearly $4.6 billion including the charge for stock-based compensation and a separate charge of $827 million for stock warrants tied to a loan.
 That compared with a 2019 loss of $674 million.
 Even as revenue increased, the company also lost money in 2017 and 2018 as it spent heavily on marketing and technology and added new lines to the business.

 Despite the years of losses, Airbnb generated sky-high expectations from investors, which led to a winning debut on the stock market in December, when its shares more than doubled the San Francisco-based company’s target price and gave it a valuation of just over $100 billion.
 At $3.7 billion, it was the biggest U.S. IPO in 2020, according to Renaissance Capital.